ragnar48h/Curiosity-Book-App/README.md

 # Curiosity-Book-App
-> This was a personal project, made out of the curiosity to read books and the unavailability of good book readers with the functionality that I wanted.<br/>
+> This was a personal project, made out of the curiosity to read books and the unavailability of good e-book readers with the note taking functionality that I wanted.<br/>

 The app has the following features:<br/>